Analysis of a splitting scheme for a class of nonlinear stochastic Schr\"odinger equations: Proofs of technical results

 where we have defined the quantity $\displaystyle\Theta_n(s)=S(\tau)F'(u(t_n)).\int_{s}^{t_{n+1}}S(t-s)\,\dd t$.

 Applying It\^o's formula, one gets

 using again~\eqref{eq:as2-1} from Assumption~\ref{as2} and the moment estimates in the $L^2$ norm of the exact solution from Corollary~\ref{cor:momentsL2}.

 However the estimate~\eqref{eq:En213} is not sufficient to directly obtain the required error estimate for $\epsilon_n$ as in the proof of Proposition~\ref{prop:conv1/2}.
-Improving this estimate requires to exploit the orthogonality property $\E\left[\langle E_n^{2,1,3},E_m^{2,1,3}\rangle\right]=0$ if $n\neq m$, and to modify the approach used above to deal with the error.
+Improving this estimate requires to modify the approach used above to deal with this error term.

 Starting from~\eqref{eq:errordecomp}, one obtains for all $n\ge 0$

 Recalling the decomposition $E_k^{2,1}=E_k^{2,1,1}+E_k^{2,1,2}+E_k^{2,1,3}$ and using the above bounds for the term $E_k^3$ then yields